 The overall aim is to help Colombia to secure a stable and lasting peace, to rebuild its social and economic fabric, and to give new hope to the people of Colombia.

-Priority will be given to rural areas, which have been disproportionately affected by the conflict.
+Priority is given to rural areas, which have been disproportionately affected by the conflict.

 Colombia Peace in progress - The EU approach - Financing and success stories